clarity clinic

 Trazodone for Sleep

 • Prescribed for patients when their everyday life becomes affected due to their sleeping issues.
-Usually, a doctor will prescribe trazodone at a lower dosage if the targeted end use is to increase sleep
+Usually, a doctor will prescribe trazodone at a lower dosage if the targeted end use is to increase sleep.
+Please consult your doctor for your ideal Trazodone max dosage for sleep, as this can vary per person.

-• Drowsiness is a side of effect of taking trazodone to help diminish depression.
-In terms of treating patients who suffer from insomnia, this side effect may actually be found helpful
+• Drowsiness is a side effect of taking Trazodone to help diminish depression.
+In terms of treating patients who suffer from insomnia, this Trazodone side effect may actually be found helpful.

 Trazodone for Depression

-In some cases of depression, trazodone may be taken to control and manage symptoms.
+In some cases of depression, trazodone can be taken as a major depression disorder medication to help control and manage depression symptoms.

 Trazodone Used in Treating Cocaine Withdrawal